arcanistzed/dice-roller/index.md

  - Roll damage for a weapon or spell
  - Send the result to a discord webhook

-## Limitations
+## Acknowledgements

-Currently, the Add-on only functions with GSheet v2.1 created by [The Copper Sanctum](https://thecoppersanctum.github.io/thecoppersanctum/) available [here](https://gsheet2.avrae.io/).
+The character sheet used is the GSheet v2.1 created by [The Copper Sanctum](https://thecoppersanctum.github.io/thecoppersanctum/) available [here](https://gsheet2.avrae.io/).

 ## Documentation